 With this challenge, I will admit, there is a steep learning curve.
 Writing for a professor, or a senior attorney, or even law review is truly no match for writing for a judge.
 Writing for a judge has been something that, admittedly, I have struggled with.
 I pride myself in my writing.
 I have received some of the highest grades in my writing courses, and even tutor 1Ls in legal writing.
 I thought that this position would be an extension of what I already knew how to do.
 I was completely wrong.
 There is a unique skill in writing for a judge, that I have yet to master, but know that I will by the end of my internship.
 When you write for a judge, you have to write as if you were the judge.
 You have to be able to match the tone and skill of a judge.
 But as all great things, it takes time.
 This internship has humbled me in ways that I could not have imagined.

-I know that I want to practice labor and employment law when I graduate next spring, but learning about different areas of the law has always interested me.
+I know that I want to practice labor and employment law when I graduate next spring, and have already started talking to employment lawyers about how to get into the industry — but learning about different areas of the law has always interested me.
 Knowing that I want to practice labor and employment law means that I will likely have to deal with the federal courts most, if not all, of the time.
 Being a part of different hearings has allowed me to see different types of lawyering, and learn how to implement best practices.

 This summer has taught me many things about myself, and my future legal career.
 I have been able to step back from the usual commotion and come to terms with what’s most important to me and my future.
 Working from home and remote interning has not been easy.
 I sometimes find it hard to retain information by simply looking at a screen, and battle with the need to separate work and personal time.
 I am very much a perfectionist, so telling myself to stop working is often difficult.
 The good thing is that I have recognized this, and I am working on bettering my boundaries.